patroni/patroni/docs/rest_api.rst

 - ``GET /liveness``: always returns HTTP status code **200** what only indicates that Patroni is running.
 Could be used for ``livenessProbe``.

 - ``GET /readiness``: returns HTTP status code **200** when the Patroni node is running as the leader or when PostgreSQL is up and running.
-The endpoint could be used for ``readinessProbe`` when it is not possible to use Kubenetes endpoints for leader elections (OpenShift).
+The endpoint could be used for ``readinessProbe`` when it is not possible to use Kubernetes endpoints for leader elections (OpenShift).

 Both, ``readiness`` and ``liveness`` endpoints are very light-weight and not executing any SQL.
 Probes should be configured in such a way that they start failing about time when the leader key is expiring.
 With the default value of ``ttl``, which is ``30s`` example probes would look like: